Antisymmetric tensor portals to dark matter: Antisymmetric tensor couplings for freeze-in and freeze-out dark matter production

-The cross sections are thermally averaged following the procedure of Gondolo and Gelmini \cite{GG}.
+where the annihilation cross sections $\sigma(s)$ need to be calculated and substituted into the integral using the specific dark matter model under consideration.
+Here these are the cross sections (\ref{eq:vsigmaschitof}), summed over all Standard Model fermions.

 In freeze-out, the thermally averaged annihilation cross section determines the evolution of the relic dark matter density after freeze-out, whereas in freeze-in we have to use the thermally averaged production cross section to evaluate dark matter production from the baryonic heat bath since reheating.
-We use a reheating temperature $T_R=10^{15}$ GeV.
+We noticed already that low reheating temperature alleviates the longevity constraint on antisymmetric tensor dark matter \cite{evan}.
+However, since we employ antisymmetric tensor fields only as messengers between the dark and the baryonic sectors, we use a reheating temperature $T_R=10^{15}$ GeV, as it would generically appear in Susy-GUT models and in string theory if threshold effects are taken into account \cite{kaplunovsky}.

 The requirement that the relic dark matter density evolves to the observed dark matter abundance is a primary constraint on dark matter model parameters.
 For the antisymmetric tensor portals (\ref{eq:LfC},\ref{eq:LchiC}), this corresponds to a 52-dimensional parameter space through up to 48 couplings $a_{f,m}$ and $a_{f,e}$, 2 couplings $a_{\chi,m}$ and $a_{\chi,e}$, and two masses $m_C$ and $m_\chi$.
 However, we are primarily interested in the impact of the different dark matter creation scenarios on the parameters.
 As such, we restrict the parameter space through the assumption of universality of the magnetic dipole couplings, $a_{f,m}=a_{\chi,m}\equiv a_m$, with $a_{f,e}=a_{\chi,e}=0$, or of the electric dipole couplings, $a_{f,e}=a_{\chi,e}\equiv a_e$, with $a_{f,m}=a_{\chi,m}=0$.
 We also require perturbativity, $a_{m,e}^2<8\pi\approx5.01$.